belmuh/marine-management-system/README.md

 ## 🔄 Version History

 - **v1.0.0** - Initial release
+-
   - User authentication and authorization
   - Financial category management
   - Financial entry tracking
   - File attachment support
   - Dashboard analytics

+## 🎯 About This Project

+This project started as a simple Excel spreadsheet for tracking marine operation finances.
+Recognizing the need for a more robust, scalable, and secure solution, it was transformed into a full-featured Spring Boot application.

+**Development Philosophy:**
+- Built as an MVP to demonstrate core financial management capabilities
+- Some features (like comprehensive income tracking) are included as foundational elements for future expansion
+- Actively evolving based on real-world marine operation needs
+- Focus on clean architecture and maintainable code

+This is a working prototype that showcases modern software development practices while addressing practical business requirements in the marine industry.

 ## 🛣️ Roadmap